BGI-Qingdao/SLR-superscaffolder/src/main/README.md

 Together they parse sam file and save data in the custom format to reduce the CPU and Memory consumption in subsequenct processes.

-Notice : supplemental alignments or secondary alignments will be filtered.
+Notice: supplemental alignments or secondary alignments will be filtered.

-This two programs will be integrated in the future.
+Notice: This two programs will be integrated in the future.

 ## StatisticUnique